tibs/dotDoom/emacs-notes.rst

 emacs has
 https://github.com/emacs-mirror/emacs/blob/master/lisp/textmodes/rst.el

-which is mirrored from git://git.sv.gnu.org/emacs.git (although I can't see that)
+which is mirrored from git://git.sv.gnu.org/emacs.git (altahough I can't see that)

 I *think* the version of the emacs lisp is 1.5.2, for emacs 26.2 and later, but I should really check if those two files are the same.